r2ys/slf4j-log4j2-demo/readme.md

 * look up log from generated log file, such as logs/all.log、info.log、error.log in root directory

-* make sure log4j2.xml or log4j2.properties below root directory or config directory when deployed.
+* make sure log4j2.xml below root directory or config directory when deployed.
 Usually we extracted this config file from jar.